 What is Participatory Governance?

-Shared governance is the set of practices under which college faculty and staff participate in significant decisions concerning the operation of their institutions.
+Participatory governance is the set of practices under which college faculty and staff participate in significant decisions concerning the operation of their institutions.
 Colleges and universities are very special types of institutions with a unique mission—the creation and dissemination of ideas.
 For that reason, they have created particular arrangements to serve that mission best.
 For example, academic tenure protects the status, academic freedom and independent voice of scholars and teachers.
-Shared governance, in turn, arose out of a recognition that:
+Participatory governance, in turn, arose out of a recognition that:

 - Academic decision-making should be largely independent of short-term managerial and political considerations;